sagemath/sagewiki_to_gh-2022-10-10/faq.md

 == Working in Sage ==

+=== Why is Sage's command history different than Magma's ===

+ * QUESTION: Using Sage, I am missing a feature of Magma command line interface.
+In Magma, if I enter a line found in history using up arrow key, and then press down arrow key, then the next line in history is fetched.
+This feature allows me to fetch as many successive lines in history as like.
+Does Sage(or readline) have a similar feature?
+ * ANSWER: No, Sage does not have a similar feature.
+The IPython command prompt uses the readline library (via pyreadline), which evidently doesn't support this feature.
+Magma has its own custom "readline-like" library, which does support this feature.
+(Since so many people have requested this feature, if anybody can figure out how to implement it, then such an implementation would certainly be welcome!)

 === Type issues using scipy, cvxopt or numpy from Sage ===

  * QUESTION: I'm using scipy or cvxopt or numpy from Sage and get type errors, e.g., "TypeError: function not supported for these types, and can't coerce safely to supported types."